Florida is not a community property state.

 What are the deadlines for filing a community property claim?

-A surviving spouse’s community property claims are subject to Florida’s statutory creditor deadlines.
+In light of the Johnson decision, it appears now that a surviving spouse’s community property claims are subject to Florida’s statutory creditor deadlines.

-A surviving spouse who seeks to effectuate or perfect his or her community property must file a statement of claim in decedent’s estate within three (3) months after the Notice to Creditors is published according to Fla.
+Thus, a surviving spouse who seeks to effectuate or perfect his or her community property must file a statement of claim in decedent’s estate within three (3) months after the Notice to Creditors is published according to Fla.
 Stat. § 733.702(1), or within two (2) years after the decedent’s death, accordingly Fla.
 Stat. § 733.710(1).

 UPDATE: Johnson v.
 Townsend